Wikipedia defines facilitation as “any activity which makes easy the tasks of others.”

 All organisations are under increasing pressure to lift their productivity, expand their influence, meet new challenges and be proactive about future demands.

-Kismet Forward can help you to bridge the gap between what is expected and what is possible, with unique skills, experience and extensive networks across a variety of sectors including natural resource management, planning, health and welfare.
+Kismet Forward can help you and your team to bridge the gap between what is expected and what is possible.
+We have unique skills, experience and extensive networks across a variety of sectors including natural resource management, planning, waste, sustainability, tourism, health and welfare.

 We can assist you in a variety of ways – from managing projects and writing strategies through to helping you to develop solutions to complex strategic problems.